tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

     logger.debug(f"debug logging active")
 ```

-So, two files were changed, the values.yaml with the version number and an additional log line in the secretsmanagementOperatorHC.py:
+So, two files were changed, the `values.yaml` with the version number and an additional log line in the `secretsmanagementOperatorHC.py`:

 ![image](https://github.com/user-attachments/assets/419d3e5f-d593-47b1-88a4-c83f76715779)

 ### Step 4: Push changed feature branch to GitHub

-Comitting the changes in the feature branch locally and pushing them to the GitHub repository triggeres a GitHub Action, which builds the docker prerelease image.
+Comitting the changes in the feature branch locally and pushing them to the GitHub repository triggers a GitHub Action, which builds the docker prerelease image.

 ![image](https://github.com/user-attachments/assets/d264d6c5-6933-4932-9e31-16323d87aa69)

-If we had not set a prereleaseSuffix, then the build woudld have fail with the error message, that release versions can only be built from the "master" branch.
+If we had not set a prereleaseSuffix, then the build would have fail with the error message, that release versions can only be built from the "master" branch.

-But as we set a prereleaseSuffix a new image with tag "0.1.1-issue3456" was created and uploaded to dockerhub:
+But as we set a prereleaseSuffix a new image with tag `0.1.1-issue3456` was created and uploaded to dockerhub:

 | ![image](https://github.com/user-attachments/assets/2bfff74b-d0fc-4c43-a472-3cac75d66d74) |
 |-|